dotnet/runtime/src/libraries/Microsoft.Win32.SystemEvents/src/PACKAGE.md

 <!-- The key features of this package -->

-* Access to a set of global system events.
+* Access to a set of global system events
-* Notification of changes in user preferences.
+* Notification of changes in user preferences
-* Notification of system power mode changes.
+* Notification of system power mode changes
-* Notification of session switches.
+* Notification of session switches

 ## How to Use